 A fruity little treat just in time for Easter.
 Each Raspberry Lemon Curd Mini Pie is filled with tangy lemon curd and topped with toasted marshmallow.
-These little lemon curd mini pies are just right for sharing and wrapping up in Easter baskets!

 Don’t ya just love Easter?